 Kit builders assemble the computer-cut sides and bottom with “puzzle joints,” stitch the hull together, drop bulkheads into slots cut by the computer, then apply layers of epoxy and fiberglass for stiffness.
 Foam-filled flotation tanks fore and aft are part of the hull structure, and provide over 1200lbs of positive flotation.

 The Peeler Skiff has enjoyed a long and very careful period of development.
 Extensive certification tests were performed by the Coast Guard.
 You can read that entire interesting story and see photos here.

 The prototypes (there were two) pointed the way to a couple of minor tweaks.
-First, while the hull bottom proved sufficiently for 8hp, it was noticeably flexible at 15hp.
+First, while the hull bottom proved sufficiently stiff for 8hp, it was noticeably flexible at 15hp.
 We brought the boat back into the shop and increased the thickness of the bottom, which eliminated flex.
 The additional 30 pounds of weight also improved the boat's handling in chop.
 Other minor tweaks included the addition of spray rails aft and the extension of bottom skids further forward.

-Introductory pricing will be $2499 for the complete kit, which includes everything but the paint, varnish, and motor.
+The pre-cut kit includes everything but the paint, varnish, and motor.
 Due to the large size of this kit, it must be shipped in an 8' x 4' crate.
 Each order will require a shipping quote.
 Please contact us for a shipping quote request.